ISDN is due to be phased out in 2020 and turned off in 2025. It makes good sense to look at your options.

 Is a Hybrid Phone system suitable for my business?

-If you already have existing infrastructure in place like ISDN Lines, then it makes sense to protect that investment.
+If you already have existing infrastructure in place like ISDN, analogue or digital phone lines, then it makes sense to protect that investment.
 That applies to all sizes of businesses who have existing infrastructure; small, medium or large-sized businesses.

 Of course, it’s not your only option.